 The general rule for minors is that minors are liable for their intentional torts if they in fact intended the wrongful action or had knowledge to a substantial certainty that the wrongful action would result.
 Except inasmuch as it may defeat an allegation that the defendant had intent or knowledge, the defendant’s age does not matter.
 Garratt v.
 Dailey, 279 P.2d 1091, 1094 (Sup.
 Ct.
 Wash.
 1955).
 This approach continues today.
 Recently a New York court ruled that an intentional tort suit against a four year old could proceed (NB the court did not rule that the child was liable, just that such a child could be liable).

-This may seem like a harsh rule, but remember that the goal of tort law is to compensate the victim, not to punish the plaintiff.
+This may seem like a harsh rule, but remember that the goal of tort law is to compensate the victim, not to punish the defendant.

 As the seriousness of the misconduct lessens, so does the rule of liability for minors.
 Negligence is generally defined as breaching a duty of reasonable care owed to the plaintiff, thus causing an injury to the plaintiff.
 Certainly one could go into a great deal more detail, but here we’re really only interested in the duty of care, since that’s the part that really varies with age.